 • Repeatable ratios.
 I stick to repeatable brew ratios and documented settings, then dial in from there.

-• Repeat testing.
-I run multiple brews and take notes, so I'm not judging a machine on one lucky cup.
+• Multiple brews.
+I run several tests and take notes, so I'm not judging a machine on one lucky cup.

 Hario v60 starter set